arbor-sim/arbor/doc/gs_single_cell.rst

   channels all over the surface of the cell. :meth:`arbor.cable_cell.paint` lets us instruct Arbor to use HH dynamics on the region we've labelled soma and sort the details out for us.
-* Other properties we do want to :meth:`arbor.cable_cell.place<arbor.cable_cell.place>` in a precise :class:`arbor.location<arbor.location>`.
-We place two things: an :class:`arbor.iclamp<arbor.iclamp>` with a duration of 2 ms and a current of 0.8 nA, starting at 10 ms. Then, add an :class:`arbor.spike_detector<arbor.spike_detector>` with a threshold of -10 mV to the location we've labelled 'center'.
+* Stimuli and spike detectors are added to the cell using the :meth:`arbor.cable_cell.place<arbor.cable_cell.place>` method.
+This method places objects on precise :class:`arbor.location`s.
+We place an :class:`arbor.iclamp<arbor.iclamp>` with a duration of 2 ms and a current of 0.8 nA, starting at 10 ms; and an :class:`arbor.spike_detector<arbor.spike_detector>` with a threshold of -10 mV to the location we've labelled 'center'.

-Single cell network
+Single cell simulation
 ----------------------------------------------------

 Great, we have defined our cell!
-Now, let's move to the network.
-Arbor can simulate networks with multiple individual cells, connected together in a network.
-Single cell models do not require the full *recipe* interface used to describing such network models, with many unique cells, network and gap junctions.
-Arbor provides a :class:`arbor. single_cell_model<arbor.single_cell_model>` helper that wraps a cell description, and provides an interface for recording potentials and running the simulation.
+Now, let's move to the simulation.
+Arbor is able to simulate networks with multiple individual cells; this requires a *recipe* to describe the cells, connections, gap junctions, etc. However, for single cell models, arbor does not require the recipe to be provided by the user.
+Arbor provides a :class:`arbor.single_cell_model<arbor.single_cell_model>` helper that wraps a cell description, and provides an interface for recording potentials and running the simulation.

 .. code-block:: python